nestybox/sysbox/README.md

 the host and configured without userns-remap (as userns-remap is not compatible with privileged containers).
-Make sure the `/etc/docker/daemon.json` file is not configured with the `userns-remap` option prior to running the Sysboxd integration tests.
+Make sure the `/etc/docker/daemon.json` file is not configured with the `userns-remap` option prior to running the Sysbox integration tests.

 Also, in order to debug, it's sometimes useful to launch the Docker privileged container and get a shell in it.
 This can be done with: